 This evaluation is written by Saar Rombout, rigger, artist and researcher in the circus field.
-She is the head of the 30 credits independent course "Introduction to rigging within circus" at SKH.
-She also teaches rigging on the BA and MA circus departments of SKH and Codarts.
-She has an MFA in Contemporary Circus Practices from SKH for which she wrote her thesis on "Rope Design and Rigging Design as Artistic Practice".
+I am the head of the 30 credits independent course "Introduction to rigging within circus" at SKH.
+I also teach rigging at the bachelor and master circus programmes of Stockholm University of the Arts (SKH, Sweden) and Codarts Circus Arts (Netherlands).
+I hold a Master of Fine Arts in Contemporary Circus Practices from SKH, for which I wrote a thesis on "Rope Design and Rigging Design as Artistic Practice".

-Saar has attended most of the events and did interviews with the riggers to be able to write this evaluation report as complete as possible.
-Saar is not an employee of the FEDEC or one of the partner schools but was asked for this project as an external evaluator.
+I have attended most of the project events and I did interviews with the riggers involved, in order to be able to write this evaluation report as complete as possible.
+I am not an employee of FEDEC or one of the partner schools of the project, I was asked for this project as an external evaluator.